Caeden117/Curved-UI-Utility/README.md

 This repository, along with the source code for Curved UI Utility, also contains a demo scene that gives example implementations in code, and setups in the scene hierarchy.
 Feel free to clone the source and look at the provided demos to get a feel for Curved UI Utility before adding it to your own project.

 ## Setup
-Setup is more complicated than I'd like at this point in development, but if you are interested in setting this up for your project, here's the setup process:
+**Setup is more complicated than I'd like at this point in development**, but if you are interested in setting this up for your project, here's the setup process:

 0. Grab a copy of Curved UI Utility.
-  - If available, grab a `.unitypackage` from Releases.
+  - If available, grab a `.unitypackage` from [Releases](https://github.com/Caeden117/Curved-UI-Utility/releases/latest).
-  - If available, grab a `.unitypackage` from the Actions tab.
+  - If available, grab an artifact from [the latest successful Action](https://github.com/Caeden117/Curved-UI-Utility/actions).
     - **WARNING!** These can be less stable than stable releases!
   - If all else fails, clone the repository and copy/paste the `Assets/Curved UI Utility` folder into your project.
 1. Create a Camera designed to render the curved UI.